 Studies show that the biggest predictor of success of a New Year's resolution isn't the desire to change, or even the support you have from others.
-It's being prepared and feeling like you can actually do it (which is a byproduct of both being prepared and being aware of past achievements).
+It's being prepared and feeling like you can actually do it (which is a byproduct of both being prepared and being aware and appreciative of past achievements).

 So, don't pick a resolution on a whim at 11:59.
 You'll be more likely to fail and feel bad about yourself, making it even harder to make the changes you really want and need.